ministryofjustice/fala/README.md

 This shell script contains commands that build and runs the fala app.

 If you're not using `Docker Desktop`, you may want to have two terminals open.

+### PlayWright Testing with Docker

+Playwright has its own Docker container.
+Tests are not executed in the FALA Docker container but instead inside a Playwright Docker container, which looks for FALA's URLs to test against.

+You will need the FALA Docker container running in order for the tests to work, as the Playwright Docker container interacts with FALA's URLs.
+You can do this by doing the following:

+`docker-compose up -d --build`

+To spin up the Playwright Docker container, do the following:
+`docker-compose up -d --build playwright`

+This Playwright Docker container executes playwright tests (Copied from the repo's playwright directory) against the FALA Dock container.
+It's important that you have set up your environment files correctly in your repo so the connections can work.

+The Playwright Docker container executes all Playwright tests within the playwright directory of the project.
+Once the tests are complete, the container will shut itself down.

+### PlayWright Testing in Docker While Developing

+If you want to keep the Playwright Docker container running and use it alongside your development environment, you can do the following:
+`docker-compose run --entrypoint sh playwright`

+Tip: Remember to type `bash` first when interacting with a Docker container.

+This allows you to bash into the Playwright Docker container.
+From there, you can change the directory to `fala_local`:
+`cd ../fala_local/playwright/`

+`fala_local` directory reflects your local IDE changes in the Playwright container.
+Here, you can interact with the command line to run your tests as many times as you like without having to delete and rebuild the Playwright Docker container.

+To run tests inside the bashed docker directory `fala_local/playwright/`, you can run:
+`pytest`

 ### Tips for developing with docker containers